A Million Miles in a Thousand Years

 🎨 Impressions

 This is such a great book.
-Donald really shows that when we start making our life like a good story, our lives become filled with meaning.
+Donald really shows that when we start making our lives like a good story, our lives become filled with meaning.
 There are several aspects of the book which have strong religious aspects - just to be aware.
 This book is a very quick read and a page-turner - you will probably find you finish it the day you start it.

 How I Discovered It